keerthik/regittable/README.md

 # Regittable

-Regittable (or reGittable) is a tool for the [reMarkable 2](https://remarkable.com/) tablet together with the [Dropbox integration](https://support.remarkable.com/hc/en-us/articles/4406214540945-Integrating-with-Google-Drive-Dropbox-and-OneDrive) using a `json` config file and run from an always-on device (or one that runs the script upon startup, see below).
+Regittable (or reGittable) is a watchdog script, designed for the [reMarkable 2](https://remarkable.com/) tablet to automatically commit sync'd files to desired git repositories.

+Regittable is fundamentally designed for use with the [Dropbox integration](https://support.remarkable.com/hc/en-us/articles/4406214540945-Integrating-with-Google-Drive-Dropbox-and-OneDrive) using a `json` config file and run from an always-on device (or one that runs the script upon startup, see below), but can be used in a variety of other circumstances and setups as well.

 ## Usage options